berilerdogdu/SPIT/README.md

 ### Parameter-fitting with GNU Parallel

+If you would like to optimize hyper-parameters based on the dispersion levels on your own data  set, you can easily do so using the package module "fit_parameters".
+However, this is a computationally expensive process and might take some time.
+Multi-threading via GNU Parallel is an option.
 If you wish to run the parameter-fitting module with GNU Parallel, please clone this project and follow these steps:
 - Navigate into the "parameter_fitting" directory, and generate your 10 DTU simulations by running:
 ```
 sh simulate_exps.sh -i [tx_counts_file] -m [tx2gene_file] -l [pheno_file]